ajpec0002/getdata-032-course-project/README.md

 Here are the specific requirements:

-1. Merge the train and test datasets
+1. Merge the train and test datasets.

 2. Extract only the measurements on the mean and standard deviation for each measurement.

-3. Use descriptive activity names to name the activities in the data set
+3. Use descriptive activity names to name the activities in the data set.

 4. Label the data set with descriptive variable names.